 Once you have defined methodology and the processes of the organization identified. it must have the participation of the departments involved for data collection or assessment as appropriate.
 In short, it is the departments that carry out the processes that know in detail the consequences that may occur in the event of an interruption.

 BIA’s result must be validated and agreed by management of the organization or by the corresponding committee or body.

 Do you need help to carry out BIA?

-Furthermore, we propose use of GlobalSUITE® software, developed entirely by our team, which allows the configuration of its BIA methodology, the preparation of questionnaires for the departments and the management of the information and results obtained after implementation of BIA.
+Likewise, we propose the use of the GlobalSuite® software, developed entirely by our team, which allows the configuration of your BIA methodology, the preparation of questionnaires for the departments and the management of the information and results obtained after the completion of the BIA.